Brodas99/Brodas99/README.md

 About
 ------------------------
 Bryan is a Business/Economics graduate from the University of California, Santa Cruz.
-Currently working full time in Finance/Logisitcs and part time  Professional Sports, United Soccer League (USL Championship).
+Currently working full time in Finance/Logisitcs and part time in the Professional Sports Industry, United Soccer League (USL Championship).

 Knowledge
 -----------------------